On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Introduction and Summary

 \end{enumerate}

 In the unstable dual theory, even if we start with the homogeneous background mode described by a localized wave packet, the wavefunction spreads to infinite scalar field in an arbitrarily short time.
 Unless suitable boundary conditions are imposed, probability will be lost at infinity.
 Therefore, in order to study quantum evolution in this theory at all, one has no choice but to impose unitary boundary conditions at large field values, {\it i.e.}, boundary conditions which restrict the Hilbert space to a subspace on which the Hamiltonian is self-adjoint.
 In quantum mechanics, such a restriction is known as a ``self-adjoint extension'' of the original ill-defined theory~\cite{Reed:1975uy,Carreau90}.
-Because the field theory evolution is ultralocal near the singularity, we can attempt to extend this construction to the full boundary field theory by imposing the same self-adjoint extension at each spatial point.
+In this paper, we will describe an attempt to extend this construction to the full boundary field theory.

 The fact that the semiclassical approximation becomes more and more accurate near the singularity allows us to implement the self-adjoint extension using classical solutions and the method of images.
 The relevant solutions turn out to be generically complex near the singularity as a consequence of the quantum spread in the homogeneous mode.
 To leading order, therefore, the inhomogeneous modes evolve in a complex classical homogeneous background.
-The complexity of the background turns out to be essential to the resolution of the singularity, providing an ultraviolet cutoff on quantum particle creation when the wave packet rolls down the potential and bounces back.
-We shall find that, for a certain range of parameters, backreaction of created particles on the homogeneous mode is negligible for values of the final Schr\"odinger wavefunction's argument carrying significant probability.
+The complexity of the background turns out to be essential to the resolution of the singularity, providing an ultraviolet cutoff on quantum particle creation.
+If the backreaction of particles on the homogeneous background were sufficiently small this procedure would specify a rule for unitary quantum evolution in the boundary theory, in the presence of bulk cosmological singularities.

-Our procedure specifies a consistent rule for unitary quantum evolution in the boundary theory, in the presence of bulk cosmological singularities.
-Evolving the wave packet forward in time, the most probable outcome is that the homogeneous background returns close to its original starting point, with a finite density of particles created at the bounce.
-Therefore we predict a transition from a big crunch to a big bang in the bulk as the most probable outcome of cosmological evolution, for a certain range of parameters.

 If the 't Hooft coupling in the boundary super-Yang-Mills theory is small, we have good control over the field theory.
 However, for small 't~Hooft coupling the bulk is in a stringy regime.
 In fact, we shall see that the form of the quantum effective potential remains valid at large 't~Hooft coupling, so at least the key dynamical feature of an unbounded negative potential is shared by both regimes.
 Further analysis is required, though, to fully treat the boundary theory in the regime where the bulk is well-described by supergravity.